palewire/first-visual-story/readthedocs/index.rst

 .. image:: _static/bootstrap-cols.png
     :width: 100%

 First, we need to set up our grid.
-To do that, we need to talk about `HTML's division tag <https://www.w3schools.com/Tags/tag_div.asp>`_, also known as a ``<div>``.
+To do that, we need to talk about `HTML's division tag <https://www.w3schools.com/Tags/tag_div.asp>`_, also known as a ``<>``.
 The simplest way to think of a div is as container.
 Like any container, divs hold things.
 Divs can be nested inside of each other, like putting a box inside a box.

 This is how Bootstrap cards work.
 Each card is a container which has additional containers inside it to hold, in this case, a picture, the victim's name, age, race and when he or she was killed.